Van’s Substack

 Operation

-If we pretend that Tinkerbell could sprinkle some magic pixie dust on the world's deserts and turn them to copper, or a herd of unicorns could tow an all-copper asteroid into Earth orbit, and we manage to build the demanded technology units, the next problem is “how do we operate an electrical supply system in which all generators use renewable sources?”
+If we pretend that Tinkerbell could sprinkle some magic pixie dust on the world's deserts and turn them to copper, or a herd of unicorns could tow an all-copper asteroid into Earth orbit, and bring it down to the Earth’s surface without opening another Chixchulub crater and wiping out 95% of land animals and plants, and we manage to build the demanded technology units, the next problem is “how do we operate an electrical supply system in which all generators use renewable sources?”
 In Burden of proof: A comprehensive review of the feasibility of 100% renewable-electricity systems, Renewable and Sustainable Energy Reviews 76, Elsevier (2017), pp 1122-1133, Ben Heard, Barry Brook, Tom Wigley, and Charles Bradshaw described the result of their analysis of 24 papers in refereed professional journals that claimed to explain how to do it.
-They evaluated them on seven criteria.
-No paper successfully addressed more than four.
+They evaluated them on four criteria using a weighted scoring system with a maximum possible score of seven.
+No paper scored more than four.

 One factor that Heard et al considered is that it is necessary for a generator to put power on the grid with voltage, frequency, and phase very accurately matching the grid.
 Otherwise, they risk damaging their equipment, the grid, and customers' equipment.
 If there's no “signal” on the grid, how do they do it?
 The way it's done now with hundreds of large generators is that each one starts up but doesn't connect its grid to the regional grid.
 Then the operators get on the telephone and agree which two will be synchronized and their grids connected.
 Then the ones with connections to the synchronized grid can synchronize and connect, ....
 That's why it takes a week to restart after a regional blackout.
 With millions of generators instead of hundreds, the grid might not get restarted before it fails again.
 This problem might be solvable, for example by converting the transmission grids from AC to DC, at significant additional expense, so there are no frequency or phase synchronization problems.